 Event of the Month Award

-New this year, the AMA's Section Involvement Grant (SIG) program will select one AMA medical student section every month as recipient of the "Event of the Month" award.
-To be eligible for the award, sections must submit a follow-up form and photos within 30 days of the event.
+The AMA's Section Involvement Grant (SIG) program will select one event every month as recipient of the "Event of the Month" award.
+To be eligible for the award, AMA medical student sections must submit a Follow-up Form and photos within 30 days of their event.
 At the end of the school year, all monthly awards will be showcased at the AMA Annual Meeting and will be voted on by students for one "Event of the Year" winner.
-An award will be given to the section winner.

 Congratulations to the following monthly winners!

 SaveGME Letter Writing Campaign - U. of Toledo

 The University of Toledo College of Medicine and Life Sciences won for their “SaveGME Letter Writing Campaign” event held in December.
 The local section leaders worked with the AMA Government Relations Advocacy Fellow (GRAF), William Pearce, and the AMA’s SaveGME grassroots campaign to mail letters to their local congresswoman urging Congress to prevent GME funding cuts.
 The section printed letters from the AMA’s SaveGME website and received signatures and personal addendums from 300 medical students, PA/nursing students, faculty and physicians from the school.

 The AMA provided funding for printing and postage.
 Local sections interested in replicating this event should contact the AMA GRAF, William Pearce, at firstname.lastname@example.org.